annihilatorrrr/md2htmlapiv/README.md

 e = r.post("https://md2htmlapi.herokuapp.com/md2htmlbv2/", data={"rtext": "some text from user"})
 print(e.json())
 ```
-Getting one button*:
+Getting one button:
-* For more than one use for loop
+> For more than one use for loop
 ```
 import requests as r
 e = r.post("https://md2htmlapi/md2htmlbv2/", data={"rtext": m.reply_to_message.text.markdown})